 The Kuopio Symphony Orchestra offers people interested in the classical and orchestral music a wide range of possibilities to enjoy and delve into the world of a symphony orchestra.
-The secrets of the orchestral music are unveiled, for example, in the “Meet the Artist” events on Season Concert evenings.
+The secrets of the orchestral music are unveiled, for example, at the Pre-Talk events on Season Concert evenings.
 The events are available for free for the audience.

 There is a group of activity-based peer support persons in the city of Kuopio who are interested in cultural events and services.
 The peer support persons have been trained by the city and they can help to promote the wellbeing of other elderly people by encouraging and accompanying them, for example, to visit the museums, the library or performances produced by the Kuopio City Theatre, Kuopio Symphony Orchestra or the Kuopio Consevatory.
 The range of these ‘wellbeing’ interventions includes different kinds of activities to reduce social isolation and loneliness.
 By request these peer support persons can also come visit different groups for the elderly and introduce cultural activities and services.